 - chewing gum

 - carbonated beverages

-Eating slowly, and sitting upright afterwards can also help lower your risk of indigestion.
+Eating slowly and sitting upright afterward can also help lower your risk of indigestion.
 Avoid overeating, eating too quickly, and laying down right after meals.